-COVID-19 Update: CFCE’s play therapists are providing innovative support to our young clients through private and convenient online therapy.
-Reach out to us if your child is struggling to cope, or if you need parent support to help your child handle these uncertain times.
+CFCE’s play therapists are offering in-person play therapy as well as providing innovative support to our young clients through private and convenient online therapy.
+Reach out to us if your child is struggling to cope, or if you need parent support to help your child do their best.

 More about play therapy…

 “You can discover more about a person in an hour of play than in a year of conversation.” – Plato (Greek philosopher 427–347 BC)

 Play therapy is a way for children to “play out” their thoughts and feelings.
 Play therapy is a structured and recognized method for the treatment of children.